 Summer Dates: June 1st - June 26th, 2015

 Poster Presentation: Jul y 24, 2015

-The Center sponsors two programs for teachers interested in performing research.
-The experience can be used to improve both their own content knowledge and their classrooms.
-We offer (1) an academic year research experience and (2) a four-week summer Research Experience for Teachers (RET) focusing on electric power and energy systems that is geared specifically for middle and high school teachers.
+The Center sponsors two programs for teachers interested in developing curriculum related to electricity and power.
+The experience can be used to improve both their own content knowledge and their classroom activities.
+We offer (1) an academic year research experience and (2) a four-week summer Research Experience for Teachers (RET).
+Seminars and training will focus on electric power and energy systems for middle and high school teachers.

 Pre-college education staff work with pre-college partner school administrators to recruit science, programming, technology, mathematics, and other relevant teachers to attend.

 The RET program aims to support teachers each summer and during each academic year term.

 Teachers will have the opportunity to work with CURENT's faculty and graduate students in our world-class facilities.
 The program includes both a content-knowledge component and a curriculum development aspect so that teachers will have ideas to take back to the classroom.

 - The participants in the program will be expected to dedicate approximately 35-40 hours per week during the summer experience.